 Ever since I did my first ‘painting’, I was infected with painting fever throughout the whole week.
 I looked at many of my pictures and imagined how they will look when they are all turned into painted images.
 I made many attempts to paint pictures after pictures, and guess what, I ended up deleting most of them.

 I realized that there is a learning curve to go through, slowly and patiently.
 If art can be produced within a time frame and at speed, then it may not be the art piece worth pursuing.
 Try and error.
-Through the experiment of using different brushes, I have now a better idea which brush to choose for certain types of pictures and what pictures are better choice for painting.
-For the fact, I so love to learn new things, I am very content in the process.
-I am well aware myself that I will be challenged by my patience and bonded by being a perfectionist.
+Through the experiment of using different brushes, I have now a better idea of which brush to choose for certain types of pictures and what pictures are better choices for painting.
+Fact, I do love to learn new things, and I am very content in the process.
+I am well aware that I will be challenged by my patience and bonded by being a perfectionist.
 Some day I will find my balance.
 Hope it won’t take too long.

-This new (to us) path is embraced by lines of thriving evergreen and wild flowers.
+This new (to us) path is embraced by lines of thriving evergreen and wildflowers.
 Birds, lots of them, are opening their throat and singing.
-They cruised high in the air, dived quickly by me and vanished in split second before I could identify them.
+They cruised high in the air, dived quickly by me, and vanished in a split second before I could identify them.
 I can hear their beautiful voice but visual is impossible.
-And the river, I saw sunshine sparkles on water and the white silhouette in distance, the egrets.
+And the river, I saw sunshine sparkles on the water and the white silhouette in distance, the egrets.
 Varieties of geese and ducks are a sure thing in the area.
-There were joggers, couples, mom and the stroller, woman with a dog and bikers.
+There were joggers, couples, a mom and the stroller, a woman with a dog, and bikers.
 So many photography subjects, but I did not have my camera.
 I had my moment of regret but I was immediately reconciled with myself that this was exactly what I intended.
 I breathed in fresh air mixed with a bit of toast smell from the sun.
-Calm, comforting and soothing.
+Calm, comforting, and soothing.

 I thought about the image taken one week ago at our family cabin.
-Water is calm and clear down to the bottom.
-Few floating clouds add some white tint to blue sky, a little enhancement, but not a churning drama.
+Water is calm and clears down to the bottom.
+Few floating clouds add some white tint to the blue sky, a little enhancement, but not a churning drama.
 And the lonely dock, quiet but inviting.

-Down on one of my regular walk path to take a picture for the magazine.
-The path is shady, nice for a cool and peaceful walk in summer time, but not a good choice for pictures.
-But I found some wild flowers that I have not noticed before.
+Down on one of my regular walk paths to take a picture for the magazine.
+The path is shady, nice for a cool and peaceful walk in the summertime, but not a good choice for pictures.
+But I found some wildflowers that I have not noticed before.
 A small streak of light quietly shone through the branches and showered the flower.
 I felt the share of cozy sunlight and surreal peace.

 Pondering what shall I say to her, I’d dragged a few days before I went to see her.
 The moment I saw her, I was overwhelmed by the poignant grief on her face.
 I gave her a big and long squeeze and we melted down together.
-Even when I am writing now, I still have hard time controlling my emotion for the loss.
-Below is not an extra-ordinary image, but it so accurately portraits my current state of mind.
-I thought of her, the helpless wife and two girls, and how they will begin to overcome the fresh wound and get back to normal.
+Even when I am writing now, I still have a hard time controlling my emotion about the loss.
+Below is not an extraordinary image, but it so accurately portrays my current state of mind.
+I thought of her, the helpless wife, and the two girls, and how they will begin to overcome the fresh wound and get back to normal.